oscdoctest/Qi-Docs/docs/Reading_Data_API.rst

   The namespace identifier
 ``string streamId``
   The stream identifier
-``string index``
+``string startIndex``
-  The index
+  Index identifying the beginning of the series of events to return ``string count``
+  The number of events to return
+``integer skip``
+  Optional value specifying the number of events to skip at the beginning of the result ``bool reversed``
+  Optional specification of the direction of the request.
+By default, range requests move forward from startIndex, collecting events after startIndex from the stream.
+A reversed request will collect events before startIndex from the stream.
+``QiBoundaryType boundaryType``
+  Optional QiBoundaryType specifies the handling of events at or near startIndex ``string filter``
+  Optional filter expression
 ``string viewId``
   Optional view identifier

 **Response**

-  The response includes a status code and a response body containing a serialized event.
+  The response includes a status code and a response body containing a serialized collection of events.

-  Consider a stream of type Simple with the default QiStreamBehavior Mode of Interpolation and ExtrapolationMode of All.
-In the following request, the specified index matches an existing stored event:
+  For a stream of type Simple, the following request will return a response with up to 100 events starting at 13:00 and extending forward toward the end of the stream:

 ::

-  api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/GetValue
-     ?index=2017-11-23T13:00:00Z``

-The response will contain the event stored at the specified index:
+  api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/
+      GetRangeValues?startIndex=2017-11-23T13:00:00Z&count=100

 **Response body**